cometbft/cometbft/docs/app-dev/indexing-transactions.md

 Tendermint Core and not re-indexed, that data will be queried as if all the attributes within a height occurred within the same event.

+# Event attribute value types
+Users can use anything as an event value.
+However, if the even attrbute value is a number, the following restrictions apply:
+- Negative numbers will not be properly retrieved when querying the indexer
+- When querying the events using `tx_search` and `block_search`, the value given as part of the condition cannot be a float.
+- Any event value retrieved from the database will be represented as a `BigInt` (from `math/big`) (even if it is a floating point value).
+Floating point values are not rounded, the decimal part is simply truncated.
+This was the legacy behaviour before introducing the support for BigInts where a float was simply  cast to an `int64`.
+To preserve the same behaviour we are not rounding the float but will introduce this in newer versions.